hynek/structlog/docs/standard-library.md

 {func}`~structlog.stdlib.PositionalArgumentsFormatter`:

-: This processes and formats positional arguments (if any) passed to log methods in the same way the `logging` module would do, e.g. `logger.info("Hello, %s", name)`.
+: This processes and formats positional arguments (if any) passed to log methods in the same way the `logging` module would do, for example, `logger.info("Hello, %s", name)`.

 *structlog* also comes with {class}`~structlog.stdlib.ProcessorFormatter` which is a `logging.Formatter` that enables you to format non-*structlog* log entries using *structlog* renderers *and* multiplex *structlog*’s output with different renderers (see [below](processor-formatter) for an example).